Caution: The documentation you are viewing is

 Zend\Crypt\BlockCipher implements the encrypt-then-authenticate mode using HMAC to provide authentication.

-The symmetric cipher can be choose with a specific adapter that implements the Zend\Crypt\Symmetric\SymmetricInterface.
+The symmetric cipher can be chosen with a specific adapter that implements the Zend\Crypt\Symmetric\SymmetricInterface.
 We support the standard algorithms of the Mcrypt extension.
 The adapter that implements the Mcrypt is Zend\Crypt\Symmetric\Mcrypt.

 In the following code we reported an example on how to use the BlockCipher class to encrypt-then-authenticate a string using the AES block cipher (with a key of 256 bit) and the HMAC algorithm (using the SHA-256 hash function).